The theory presented on this blog has energy as size at the subatomic. Specifically, it…

 Back in year 2000, Halton Arp held this lecture on his career as an astronomer, and his findings related to the redshift of Quasars.
 Of the many things he discovered and recorded back in the 1970s, two things stand out.
 One was the fact that some Quasars are visibly in front of objects that should be closer to us based on redshift calculations.
 The other thing he noted was that redshifts aren’t uniformly distributed.
 Some redshifts are more common than others.
 I.e. redshifts are quantized phenomena.

 These findings flew in the face of accepted theory at the time, which held that redshift is uniformly distributed and directly linked to speeds.
 These assumptions formed in turn the basis for the Big Bang theory, as well as many assumptions related to Black Holes.
-If Halton Arp’s observations were to be accepted as facts, all of this would have to be reconsidered.
+If Halton Arp’s observations were correct, all of this would have to be reconsidered.

 This was too much for many theorists to accept, so they made Halton Arp a persona non grata.
 Instead of considering the evidence collected by Mr. Arp, they ignored it.
 But the cat was out of the bag and evidence in support of Halton Arp’s findings are piling up.